About

 We also look, wherever possible, to act in the interests of our fellow supporters.
 This has ranged from producing a fan guide for each away game, engaging in dialogue with NFFC regarding matters such as season card prices and the relocation of supporters in the Lower Bridgford, and lobbying for the return of official standing areas at the City Ground.

-FOREST AWAY: Bournemouth, Sunday 26th October – Fan Guide
+FOREST AWAY: Brentford, Sunday 25th January – Fan Guide